 These groups have been deliberately designed as an academic pipeline through which basic science discoveries can flow efficiently to the clinic.
 Program members are drawn from a diverse range of departments in St. Jude, including Bone Marrow Transplantation and Cellular Therapy, Cell and Molecular Biology, Developmental Neurobiology, Genetics, Oncology, Pathology, Pediatric Medicine, Pharmaceutical Sciences, and Radiation Oncology.

-The program is led by Suzanne Baker, PhD, and Amar Gajjar, MD.
+The program is led by Suzanne Baker, PhD, and Giles Robinson, MD.
 Dr. Baker, the Director of the St. Jude Division of Brain Tumor Research, has made seminal discoveries in the molecular pathogenesis of brain tumors, including the identification of histone H3 mutations in diffuse intrinsic pontine gliomas (DIPG) and pediatric high-grade gliomas.
-Dr. Gajjar, chair of the St. Jude Department of Pediatric Medicine and Director of the Division of Neuro-Oncology, is a world expert in the clinical management of pediatric brain tumors.
+Dr. Robinson, Director of the Division of Neuro-Oncology, is a world expert in the clinical management of pediatric brain tumors.